cositools/cosi-data-challenges/README.md

 - Measure the spectrum of the Galactic diffuse continuum emission, extracting it from the rest of the background
 - _Stretch goal:_ Make a time cut for the Cyg X1 soft and hard states and combine the two simulations to create a spectral transition, and determine COSI’s ability to detect this transition.

 We have simulated 8 Galactic point sources: 3 steady-state sources (Crab, GRS 1758-258, 1E1740.7-2942) for spectral analysis, 2 transient sources (PSR B1259-63 has a single flare, and Cyg X3 has 6 state transitions), and 3 sources with polarization (Cyg-X1, MAXI J1820+070 and J1348-630).
 We also have a simulation of the Galactic diffuse emission, which can be included as an additional background component, or directly analysed as a source.
-Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page
+Access to the response files and the simulated source and background files, including the full Wasabi path, is detailed in the [data-products](data-products/README.md) page.

 **The challenges will use the following detector response files:** <br />
 - ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse_nside8.area.good_chunks.h5.gz <br />